DalPenny/professional-portfolio/README.md

 The page was styled so that it could fit in multiple device size (phone, tablet, laptop/desktop)

 Included hover effects over the links so that you can tell its a link and can be clicked on

-trying to clean On branch master nothing to commit, working tree clean error